WoodwellRisk/Warming_levels/README.md

 # Warming_levels

 This repository contains code for calculating global warming levels from CMIP6 data.
 CMIP6 data is sourced programatically from Google Cloud in zarr format.
 This repo contains functions for calculating global mean surface temperature (GMST), multiple approaches for calculating warming years, and functions for aggregating warming years to warming levels.
+A comprehensive description of this work is available in the report at https://docs.google.com/document/d/1NgpzSMPKjkMQFcNMlJDy8rcISbtpEHkQRuPF887OaXQ/edit#.

 ## Content Description